Accelerated linearized alternating direction method of multipliers with Nesterov extrapolation: Accelerated Linearized ADMM Based on Nesterov's Second Scheme

 Then the following conclusions hold:

-where $\mathcal{E}_{1}$ and $C_4$ are defined same as in Theorem \ref{th_A22}. \end{theorem}
+where $\mathcal{E}_{1}$ and $C_4$ are defined same as in Theorem \ref{th_B22}. \end{theorem}

-\begin{remark} Incorporating the appropriate parameter selection, we can obtain non-ergodic $\mathcal{O}(1/k^2)$ convergence rate results for both Algorithm \ref{al_2B1} and Algorithm \ref{al_2B2}.
-In the convex case, the $\mathcal{O}(1/k^2)$ convergence rate of Algorithm \ref{al_2B1} is consistent with the convergence results of the accelerated linearized ALM in \cite{HeNA}, which also employed Nesterov's second scheme \eqref{NestSS} within a primal-dual framework.
-In the strongly convex case, Algorithm \ref{al_2B2} allows to linearize the augmented term of Algorithm \ref{al_2B1}, and the $\mathcal{O}(1/k^2)$ convergence rate is also consistent with the convergence results of Algorithm \ref{al_1B2} and the accelerated linearized ALM in \cite{Sabach2022}. \end{remark}
+\begin{remark} Incorporating the appropriate parameter selection, along with the use of Lemma \ref{le_appt1} and Lemma \ref{le_appt2}, it is straightforward to obtain non-ergodic $\mathcal{O}(1/k^2)$ convergence rate results for both Algorithm \ref{al_1B1} and Algorithm \ref{al_1B2}.
+From Algorithm \ref{al_1B2}, we can see that when the objective function is strongly convex, allowing subproblems to be solved via the proximal operator, it enables efficient solutions to certain specific problems.
+In the convex case, the $\mathcal{O}(1/k^2)$ convergence rate of Algorithm \ref{al_1B1} is consistent with the convergence results of the accelerated linearized ALM in \cite{Xu2017}, which also employs Nesterov's second scheme \eqref{NestSS} within a primal-dual framework.
+In the strongly convex case, the $\mathcal{O}(1/k^2)$ convergence rate of Algorithm \ref{al_1B2} with proximal calculation of $g_1$ is consistent with the convergence results of the accelerated linearized ALM in \cite{Sabach2022}. \end{remark}